 Office: Alumni Hall 208

 Dr. Barker studied at Tulane University, the University of Oregon, Indiana University and the University of Wales.
 In addition to Bellarmine University, she has taught courses at Stanford, East Tennessee State, Kyoto University of Foreign Studies, Doshisha, and Kwansei Gakuin, as well as summer courses in Scotland and Paris.
-Courses taught include the history of animation, contemporary global cinema, film history and theory, film adaptation, modernism, film noir, musicals, documentary, and introductory classes on literature, composition, and creative writing.
-She serves as advisor for the Bellarmine Cinema Association.
+Courses taught include the history of animation, contemporary global cinema, film history and theory, film adaptation, modernism, film noir, musicals, horror film, and introductory classes on literature, composition, and creative writing.

 - "Film and Culture in Translation: Teaching Hollywood's Golden Age in Japan."
 Review of Western History (Kwangaku Seiyoshi Ronshu) 39 (March 2016): 61-69.